GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - [I. Quantum Computing and System Security](#appendix-i--quantum-computing-and-system-security)
 - [J. Extending the System to General AI–Generated Value](#appendix-j--extending-the-robotorq-to-general-ai-generated-value)
 - [K. Integrating AI-Value, Quantum Security, and Fusion Energy Impacts](#appendix-k--integrating-ai-value-quantum-security-and-fusion-energy-impacts)

 ---

-## Introduction

-Come, and crawl out of Plato's cave with me.
-There's a whole new way to think about economics.

-It's based on **physics**.
-It's **mathematically sound**.

-But yeah — it's a bit complex at times.

-**Pro tip**:
-1. Copy-paste the whole thing directly into a fresh Grok or ChatGPT conversation.
-- Don't give it a link.
-- AIs will pick up past revisions of the document and hallucinate wildly.
-2. Split the text into chunks if you’re not on a pro plan.
-3. Ask for an overview — then drill into what grabs you.

-Be patient.
-It may take several minutes to respond.
-In the meantime, I would suggest you take a look at the flowchart just above the Table of Contents.

-Enjoy.

----